kagruber2412/RIntroduction/Programming_Tips.md

 If vectorization is impossible: Put as much outside of loops as possible!
 * Creating the same sequence object in each iteration - create the sequence first and than resuse it to save computing time.
 * Condition checks (if statements) should be done before running the loop, and the loop should only be run for `TRUE` conditions to keep the iteration number low.
-* Use `data.table` objects to reduce memory overload.
+* Use `data.table` objects to reduce memory overload (if you have a substantial amount of data and speed is an issue).
 * Run those operations that are not vectorized in an **apply** statement.

 **Example:** Summing over rows of a matrix.